Unique requirements of large private equity firms

 Private equity firms of different sizes need different support from their service providers.
 Learn how asset managers’ needs change as they grow their AUM and infrastructure.

-Within this thriving asset class, the type of support managers need from their service providers can look quite different from one firm to the next – and a lot of it depends on their size.
+Within private equity, the type of support managers need from their service providers can look quite different from one firm to the next – and a lot of it depends on their size.
 The larger and more institutional a firm becomes, the more its needs shift.
 In this article, we’ll discuss the specific requirements of large PE firms and how they vary from those of their smaller-sized counterparts.

 The $2 billion threshold